Kelly Purwanto

-Kelly Purwanto (born August 3, 1983 in Indonesia) is an Indonesian professional basketball player.
-He currently plays for Bogor Siliwangi of the Indonesian basketball league.
+Kelly Purwanto Ari Nugroho (born August 3, 1983) is a retired Indonesian professional basketball player who last played for the Amartha Hangtuah of the Indonesian Basketball League (IBL).
 He was also a member of the Indonesia national basketball team.

 Purwanto competed for the Indonesia national basketball team at the FIBA Asia Championship 2009 for the first time.

+He has a nephew, Radithyo Wibowo which is the youngest player in the league that plays for Dewa United Banten.